maxhodak/keras-molecules/README.md

 You'll need to ensure the proper CUDA libraries are installed for this version to work.

+## Included Datasets

-A small 50k molecule dataset is included in `data/smiles_50k.h5` to make it easier to play around with the model.
+A small 50k molecule dataset is included in `data/smiles_50k.h5` to make it easier to get started playing around with the model.

+A much larger 500k ChEMBL 21 extract is included in `data/smiles_500k.h5`.
+A model trained on `smiles_500k.h5` is included in `data/model_500.h5`.

+All h5 files are referenced by [git-lfs](https://git-lfs.github.com/) rather than included directly in the repo.

 ## Preparing the data